The Loch Ness Monster Might Actually Be A Giant Eel, Say Biologists

-The Loch Ness monster, the mythical beast that has the Holy Grail of cryptozoologists for decades, may be nothing more than exceptionally-large eels, BBC News reports.
+The Loch Ness monster, the mythical beast that has been the Holy Grail of cryptozoologists for decades, may be nothing more than exceptionally-large eels, BBC News reports.

 The most famous photo of “Nessie,” as the mythical beast has come to be called, the so-called “Surgeon’s photograph” of 1934, has been revealed as a hoax.
-What’s more, multiple expeditions to map the Scottish lake and search its depths for evidence of the cryptid, have come up blank.
+What’s more, multiple expeditions to map the Scottish lake and search its depths for evidence of the cryptid have come up blank.

 Nevertheless, from time to time reports of the animal having been spotted will make the news, and indeed, reports of sightings of the monster go back centuries.
-So there has to be something to those reports, right?
+So, there has to be something to those reports, right?

 Yes, says a team of scientists.
 And that something is not a previously-unknown species or a leftover from the age of the dinosaurs.
-It’s the much-more mundane eel.
+It’s the much more mundane eel.

 A team of New Zealand scientists from New Zealand’s University of Otago, led by geneticist Professor Neil Gemmell, took water samples from the loch and ran DNA analysis, with a view towards picking up genetic markers from the waste products, blood, decay, and whatever else is left behind from the creatures that live in, or die in, the lake.